rd--/hsc3-util/md/scsyndef-to-fs.md

 # Rationale

-Used to aid in translating JMcC’s SC2 examples from haskell to FORTH, see [hsc3-graphs](?t=hsc3-graphs).
+Used to help translate JMcC’s SC2 examples from haskell to FORTH, see [hsc3-graphs](?t=hsc3-graphs).

 # Caveat